paul-peek77/Established-Source-Generator-v1.0/README.md

 ---

-4. Restorer (restore-es-uni.py)
-Reconstructs a project directory from a manifest.

-The restorer:
+4. Restorers (restore-es-deb.py and restore-es-win.py)
+The restoration process is platform‑specific.

+Each OS has its own restorer:

+- Debian/Linux: restore-es-deb.py
+- Windows: restore-es-win.py

+Both restorers:

-- reads the manifest line‑by‑line
+- read the manifest line‑by‑line
-- detects file boundaries
+- detect file boundaries
-- recreates directories
+- recreate directories
-- writes file contents exactly as recorded
+- write file contents exactly as recorded
-- skips binary placeholders
+- skip binary placeholders

-This allows deterministic restoration of text‑based projects.
+- restore only text‑based artifacts

+This ensures correct path handling and consistent reconstruction on each platform.

 ---